fastly/Viceroy/README.md

 To install Viceroy as a standalone tool, you'll need to first [install Rust](https://www.rust-lang.org/tools/install) if you haven't already.
-Then run `cargo install viceroy`, which will download and build the latest Viceroy release.
+Then run `cargo install --locked viceroy`, which will download and build the latest Viceroy release.

 ## Usage as a library